unzueta/windows-docker-machine/README.md

 You can easily switch between Docker for Linux containers and the Windows containers.

 Tested environments
-  * Windows Tools with Vagrant 1.9.4
+  * Windows with Docker Toolbox with Vagrant 1.9.4
     * VirtualBox 5.1.22

 #### Before you begin